Attacking the Backlog

 Establishing the number of reference staff at 39 required some streamlining.
 "We were able to demonstrate that we could maintain a high level of reference service even with the significant increase in the number of full-time employees assigned to processing," said Hastings.
 A major feature of streamlined reference was the formation of teams.
 By making teaming and collaborative planning the hallmarks of our initiative, we have ensured that there is the right mix of knowledge and skills to get the job done, to broaden the knowledge and skills of less experienced staff, and to soften the blow of the "brain drain" when experienced staff members retire.
 The use of teams and collaborative efforts not only works for reference services, but it also works for processing.

 One team is the Accessioning Team, which transfers new records to NARA from records centers like the Suitland, Maryland, facility.
 The team also performs initial processing functions such as record verification and determining proper location.
-An Archival Research Catalog (ARC) team has also been created.
-ARC, which is NARA's online finding aid system, contains descriptions of series, file units, and items; it is found on the National Archives web site at www.archives.gov/research/arc/.
-The ARC team creates ARC entries for newly processed series and puts them into the online catalog, making them available to the public.
+An National Archives Catalog team has also been created.
+ARC, which is NARA's online finding aid system, contains descriptions of series, file units, and items; it is found on the National Archives web site at www.archives.gov/research/search/.
+The ARC team creates ARC entries for newly processed series and puts them intothe National Archives Catalog, making them available to the public.
 The ARC team often completes the final step of processing by creating the finding aid and appropriate research tools.
 Military and civilian teams work on priority record groups and series.